 Biology is the science of life.
+Its name is derived from the Greek words "bios" (life) and "logos" (study).
 Biologists study the structure, function, growth, origin, evolution and distribution of living organisms.
-There are generally considered to be at least nine “umbrella” fields of biology, each of which consists of multiple subfields.
+There are generally considered to be at least nine "umbrella" fields of biology, each of which consists of multiple subfields.

 - Biochemistry: the study of the material substances that make up living things

 - Botany: the study of plants, including agriculture

 - Cellular biology: the study of the basic cellular units of living things

 - Ecology: the study of how organisms interact with their environment

 - Evolutionary biology: the study of the origins and changes in the diversity of life over time